FIXTradingCommunity/fixp-specification/v1-1/doc/01Introduction.md

 A method of sending datagrams from one producer to multiple consumers.

 ### client
-Initiator of session
+Initiator of session.

 ### server
-Acceptor of session
+Acceptor of session.

 ### credentials
-User identification for authentication
+User identification for authentication.

 ### idempotence
 Idempotence means that an operation that is applied multiple times does not change the outcome, the result, after the first time.

 ### IETF
-Internet Engineering Task Force
+Internet Engineering Task Force.

 ### TCP
 Transmission Control Protocol is a set of IETF standards for a reliable stream of data exchanged between peers.
 Since it is connection oriented, it incorporates some features of a session protocol.